Jock Itch in Teens: Care Instructions

 Overview

 Jock itch is a fungal infection of the groin.
 The fungus that causes jock itch lives on your skin.
-It often affects male athletes, but anyone can get jock itch.
+It often affects athletes, but anyone can get jock itch.
 You may get an itchy rash on your inner thighs and rear end (buttocks).
 It spreads and starts to itch when you sweat or are in steamy showers or locker rooms.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.